-As Section 6 will discuss, there are various formal barriers-including the relativization, algebrization, and natural proofs barriers-that explain why certain existing techniques can't be powerful enough to prove $P \neq NP$ .
-These barriers can be interpreted as proofs that $P \neq NP$ is unprovable from certain systems of axioms: namely, axioms that capture the power of the techniques in question (relativizing, algebrizing, or naturalizing techniques) [30, 134, 223].
-In all these cases,
+As Section 6 will discuss, there are various formal barriers-including the relativization, algebrization, and natural proofs barriers-that explain why certain existing techniques can't be powerful enough to prove $P \neq NP$.
+These barriers can be interpreted as proofs that $P \neq NP$ is unprovable from certain systems of axioms: namely, axioms that capture the power of the techniques in question (relativizing, algebrizing, or naturalizing techniques) [30, 133, 222].27 In all these cases, however, the axiom systems are known not to capture all techniques in complexity theory: there are existing results that go beyond them.
+Thus, these barriers indicate weaknesses in certain techniques, rather than in the foundations of mathematics.

-$f\left(n-1,1\right)$ and $f\left(0,k\right)=k+1$ .
+26The Ackermann function, A(n), can be defined as f(n, n), where f(n, k) = f(n - 1, f(n, k - 1)) with boundary conditions f(n, 0) = f(n - 1, 1) and f(0, k) = k + 1.
 This is one of the fastest-growing functions encountered in mathematics.
-Meanwhile, the inverse Ackermann function, $\alpha\left(n\right)$ , is a monotone nondecreasing function with $\alpha\left(A\left(n\right)\right)=n$ : hence, one of the slowest-growing functions one encounters.
+Meanwhile, the inverse Ackermann function, $\alpha(n)$, is a monotone nondecreasing function with $\alpha(A(n)) = n$: hence, one of the slowest-growing functions one encounters.

-More generally, Ben-David and Halevi [43] showed that if $P \neq NP$ is unprovable in $PA + \Pi_1$ , then NP-complete problems are solvable in $n^{f^{-1}(n)}$ time, where f(n) is any function in the "Wainer hierarchy": a hierarchy of fast-growing functions, containing the Ackermann function, that can be proved to be total in PA.
+More generally, Ben-David and Halevi [43] showed that if $P \neq NP$ is unprovable in PA + Π_1 , then NP-complete problems are solvable in $n^{f^{-1}(n)}$ time, where f(n) is any function in the "Wainer hierarchy": a hierarchy of fastgrowing functions, containing the Ackermann function, that can be proved to be total in PA.

-By contrast, in 1969 McCreight and Meyer [181] proved a theorem one of whose striking corollaries is the following: there exists a single computable time bound g (for which they give the algorithm), such that P = NP if and only if 3SAT is solvable in g(n) time.
+By contrast, in 1969 McCreight and Meyer [180] proved a theorem one of whose striking corollaries is the following: there exists a single computable time bound g (for which they give the algorithm), such that P = NP if and only if 3SAT is solvable in g(n) time.
 Their bound g(n) is "just barely" superpolynomial, and is constructed via a diagonalization procedure.

-The McCreight-Meyer Theorem explains, in particular, why Ben-David and Halevi's result doesn't show that if $P \neq NP$ is unprovable in $PA + \Pi_1$ , then NP-complete problems are solvable in $n^{\beta(n)}$ time for every unbounded computable function $\beta$ .
+The McCreight-Meyer Theorem explains, in particular, why Ben-David and Halevi's result doesn't show that if $P \neq NP$ is unprovable in $PA + \Pi_1$, then NP-complete problems are solvable in $n^{\beta(n)}$ time for every unbounded computable function β .
 Namely, if it showed that, then it would actually show that $PA + \Pi_1$ decides the $P \stackrel{?}{=} NP$ problem.

-This is literally true for the relativization and algebrization barriers.
+27This is literally true for the relativization and algebrization barriers.
 For natural proofs, one can use the barrier to argue that $P \neq NP$ is unprovable from certain axioms of "bounded arithmetic," but as far as I know there's no known axiom set that precisely captures the power of natural proofs.